elastic/apm-agent-python/docs/config/pyramid.rst

     format = %(asctime)s,%(msecs)03d %(levelname)-5.5s [%(name)s] %(message)s
     datefmt = %H:%M:%S

+.. container:: note

-.. note:: You may want to setup other loggers as well.
+    You may want to setup other loggers as well.
 See the `Pyramid Logging Documentation <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/logging.html>`_ for more information.